Home » Availability of Disability Tax Credits for Autistic Children

 These tax credits are aimed at families in which one or more of the children have a disability.

-The CDB, or Disability Tax Credit, is not available for all children with disabilities, however autism is generally included.
-The government states that eligible children must have a disability which is severe and prolonged – continuous for a period of at least 12 months – which of course, is true for those affected by autism.
+The CDB, or Disability Tax Credit, is not available for all children with disabilities, however, autism is generally included.
+The government states that eligible children must have a disability that is severe and prolonged – continuous for at least 12 months – which of course, is true for those affected by autism.

 If you do qualify for the tax credit, you must submit your forms along with (or before) your tax return.
-In order to avoid any delays in processing (especially if this is your first time submitting a tax credit request), you can send your forms to the CRA at any time during the year.
+To avoid any delays in processing (especially if this is your first time submitting a tax credit request), you can send your forms to the CRA at any time during the year.

 However, if you do not earn an income, you could also be eligible for the Registered Disability Savings Plan (RDSP).
 Any grants and loans that you may be eligible for in this regard would be dependent on the previous year’s earnings.